realJeremySun/first-web-game-lb4/blog/2019-06-05-building-an-online-game-with-loopback-4-pt4.md

   * UserPermissionsProvider: this will check user's permission.
 We will create different user permissions for different users.

 * Strategies: this is where we add our own authentication strategies.
-  * JWTStrategy: we are going to use [JSON Web Token](https://jwt.io/) as our authentication strategy.
+  * JWTStrategy: we are going to create a custom authentication strategy based on [JSON Web Token](https://jwt.io/).

 * Services:
   * JWTService: a service associate with JWTStrategy to generate and verify JWT.